jleonen/Frontend-Mentor-Challenges/NFT Preview Card/ReadMeSection.md

 ### Continued development

 I would like to work with using rem units more when adding sizes for elements.
+One challenge from this project was making an image hover effect, where the icon image appears upon hovering over the card image.
+This is a CSS technique I have not learned yet up until now and I plan on trying to utilize this in future projects.

 ### Helpful resources